-Although there are several blogging platforms available to you, we’re mainly going to discuss the technology and coding behind one of them here on Edit and Post, and that is WordPress.
-WordPress is currently the most flexible and powerful option out there and it’s the platform I use for Edit and Post and Elizabeth Anne Designs.
+Although there are several blogging platforms available to you, we’re mainly going to discuss the technology and coding behind just one of them here on Edit and Post, and that is WordPress.
+WordPress is currently the most flexible and powerful option out there and it’s the platform I use for Edit and Post, Entouriste and Elizabeth Anne Designs.

-WordPress is an open-source program.
+WordPress is an open-source content management system.
 Open-source means that the code for the software is freely provided and can be altered and built upon by anyone.
 Why is this cool?
-Because that means there are thousands upon thousands of people working every day to enhance WordPress’s functionality by creating themes and plugins to be used with the basic code (we’ll chat more about themes and plugins soon!).
+Because that means there are thousands upon thousands of people working every day to enhance WordPress functionality by creating themes and plugins to be used with the basic code (we’ll chat more about themes and plugins soon!).

 They use a language called PHP.
 Every time WordPress needs to “get” something from the database, a PHP script is run.
 There are several default PHP functions in WordPress, and you can also create your own.

 |PHP = “get”|

 |Want to get the post title?||<?php the_title(); ?>|

 Depending on the data you are gathering, the WordPress PHP function may default to “get and display” or simply “get”.
 Both are useful!
 We’ll talk about PHP a lot more in the future, but for now, just remember that PHP is how WordPress gets data from the database.

 After the web server has received data from the database, it turns it into HTML.
 HTML is the language that your browser uses to display a website.
 An example: